mhashem/pytorch_udacity_scholarship/notes/Lesson-2/notes.md

 Momentum takes past gradients into account to smooth out the steps of gradient descent.
 It can be applied with batch gradient descent, mini-batch gradient descent or stochastic gradient descent.
 You have to tune a momentum hyperparameter ββ and a learning rate **_α_**.

+### Adam

+**_Adam_** is one of the most effective optimization algorithms for training neural networks.
+It combines ideas from **_RMSProp_** and **_Momentum_**.

+Momentum usually helps, but given a small learning rate and a simplistic dataset, its impact is almost negligeable.
+Also, the huge oscillations you see in the cost come from the fact that some minibatches are more difficult thans others for the optimization algorithm.

+Adam on the other hand, clearly outperforms mini-batch gradient descent and Momentum.
+If you run a model for more epochs on a simple dataset, all three methods will lead to very good results.
+However, you've seen that Adam converges a lot faster.

+>Some advantages of Adam include:

+* Relatively low memory requirements (though higher than gradient descent and gradient descent with momentum)
+* Usually works well even with little tuning of hyperparameters (except  **_α_** )

 ### Neural Network Architecture

 This section starts by showing how linear models actually form a whole probalistic space, and non-linear models is almost like combining